Cordyceps and its Amazing Benefits

 Cordyceps is a deep energy awakener.
-Traditionally, Cordyceps was used to restore vigour, prevent illness and promote longevity nourishing both the yin and the yang energies that reside in the kidneys storing the life essence qi.
-By nourishing our qi we restore this primordial energy that increases our cellular performance, physical resilience and vitality.
+Traditionally, Cordyceps was used to restore vigour, prevent illness and promote longevity nourishing both the yin and the yang energies that reside in the kidneys storing the life essence Jing.
+By nourishing our Jing we help restore the primordial energy Qi that increases our cellular performance, physical resilience and vitality.

 Today Cordyceps is coveted to not only restore foundational energy after times of physical exertion and fatigue, but also by athletes and active individuals looking to elevate their performance.